mredwardwang/testApp6/README.md

-1. Complete Ruby on Rails developer
+1. Complete Ruby on Rails developer by Edward Wang